Thoriso-Khutswane/Offensive-Security-VAPT-Lab/README.md

 # Results Analysis

-- I analyzed the results and created a report using Micosoft Power BI(Easy to be understood by non-technical stakeholders)
+- Instead of creating a traditional VA‑PT document, I analysed the results and generated a report using Microsoft Power BI.
+This approach made the findings easier for non‑technical stakeholders to understand and significantly reduced the time required to produce the final report.

 ![bar plot](https://github.com/Thoriso-Khutswane/Offensive-Security-VAPT-Lab/blob/main/Images/VA-PT-Dashboard2.png)

 # Recommendations